yumyai/vsearchpipeline/docs/output.md

 - Rarefaction level as defined by `rarelevel` parameter, if set; otherwise,
 - Mean - 2SDs: if that is >15000;
 - Median - IQR: if that is >15000;
-- 15000.
+- 15000;
+- If there's no samples left above >15000; minimum total counts of the samples.
 Empty ASVs are trimmed from the dataset after this procedure.
 The rarefied phyloseq is saved as `phyloseq_rarefied.RDS`.
-The plots with the distribution of sample counts are saved as `rarehist.pdf` and `rarehist_log.pdf`.
-The samples that were discarded because of the rarefaction and their counts are saved in `discarded_samples.csv`.
+The plots with the distribution of sample counts are saved as `rarefaction_plot.pdf`.

+The processes for nicer taxonomy and metrics are both executed on the complete phyloseq object and the rarefied phyloseq object.
+If `skip_taxonomy` is set to true, the metrics won't be generated either because this process depends on the assembled taxonomy resulting from the taxonomy process.

 #### Nicer taxonomy
 The process in which the taxonomy levels are made into one taxonomy name for publication (e.g. 'Roseburia hominis' or 'Roseburia spp.') are saved in `taxtable.RDS`.
 The known phylogenetic levels for all ASVs and the top 300 most abundant ASVs are saved in `phylogen_levels.csv` and `phylogen_levels_top300.csv`, respectively.

+#### Metrics
+In this process, compositional plots and diversity (Shannon, richness) histograms are made to give some overview of the output data.

 ### MultiQC